MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 - Your default label is **General**, which does not apply protection.
 For emails with this label that are sent externally, apply the additional Do Not Forward protection action.

-- If an attachment with the **Confidential \ All Employees** label is emailed to people outside the organization, apply the additional Encrypt protection action.
+- If an attachment with the **Confidential \ All Employees** label is emailed to people outside the organization and the email is not protected, apply the additional Encrypt protection action.

+Mail flow rules that apply protection as an action are ignored if the email is already protected.
+For example, you cannot change an email message that has been protected with Do Not Forward to use the Encrypt option instead.

 For more information about configuring mail flow rules to encrypt email messages, see [Define mail flow rules to encrypt email messages in Office 365](https://support.office.com/article/define-mail-flow-rules-to-encrypt-email-messages-in-office-365-9b7daf19-d5f2-415b-bc43-a0f5f4a585e8) from the Office documentation.